Lille shows flair and resilience to win 3-2 at Nimes

-Lille showed the attacking flair and resilient qualities befitting a side challenging for second place, winning 3-2 at Nimes on Sunday despite playing most of the match with 10 men following an early sending off.
+Lille showed the attacking flair and resilient qualities befitting a side challenging for second place, winning 3-2 at Nimes on Sunday despite playing most of the French league match with 10 men.

 It has been some turnaround for Lille, which is second nearing the halfway point having narrowly avoided relegation last season.
 The fact it did so was largely down to a career-high 13 league goals from striker Nicolas Pepe.

-But the 23-year-old is well set to smash his own record, and took his tally to 12 so far this term with a fine goal for 3-1 midway through the second half.
+But the 23-year-old is well set to smash his own record, and took his tally to 12 so far this season with a fine goal midway through the second half.
 It moves Pepe level with Paris Saint-Germain star Kylian Mbappe and Nantes striker Emiliano Sala at the top of the French league scoring charts.

-Nimes pulled a goal back two minutes into injury time through Clement Depres' header and then hit the crossbar in the fifth minute of added-on time.
-But Lille held firm and its bench celebrated gleefully at the final whistle.
+Nimes scored its second goal two minutes into injury time through Clement Depres' header and came close to an equalizer by hitting the crossbar in the fifth minute of added-on time.

 Premium content for only $0.99